How To Make a Jar Terrarium

 Congratulations!
 You’ve successfully built a really cool jar terrarium all by yourself!

-Now you can place it on a shelf or on your bedside table, it will look amazing!
+Now you can place it on a shelf or on your bedside table; it will look amazing!

 I hope you have found this guide helpful!

-If you liked this tutorial and you love making DIY projects, I would strongly suggest you check out this other tutorial!
+If you liked this tutorial and love making DIY projects, I would strongly suggest you check out this other tutorial!
 In this one, you will learn how to build a Ytong nest all by yourself!